bennyrubin/bennyrubin.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is **Benny Rubin**.

+The best way to contact me is my email at the bottom of the webpage.

+Outside of work I enjoy
+- Travel
+    - Try to embed a google map of the places I've been
+    - Always looking for more opportunities to see the world
+- Hiking
+- Soccer
+- Cooking
-- I rock a great mustache
+    - I cook a lot of vegetarian food and also like to bake
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- Reading
+    - My favorite books are The unbearable lightness of being, The 3 body problem, and a Gentleman in Moscow